 - Commitment to social justice causes.

-- Experience working at or representing nonprofit organizations, experience working with affiliated advocacy organizations preferred.
+- Experience working at or representing nonprofit organizations preferred.
+Senior counsel must have experience working with affiliated advocacy organizations.

 - Knowledge of the nonprofit sector, especially nonprofit advocacy campaigns.

-- Experience conducting training programs and working with coalitions and community organizing groups preferred.
+- Experience conducting training programs and working with coalitions and community organizing groups preferred for counsel and required for senior counsel

-- Experience with California state or Northern California local lobbying or advocacy campaigns preferred.
+- Experience with California state or Northern California local lobbying or advocacy campaigns preferred and required for senior counsel.

-- Knowledge of federal tax and election law and California Political Reform Act preferred.
+- Knowledge of federal tax and election law and California Political Reform Act preferred and required for senior counsel.

 Alliance for Justice provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.